 1. Cenote Dos Ojos

-It is a popular dive site due to its crystal-clear water and abundance of marine life.
-Dos Ojos means “two eyes” in Spanish, referring to the two sinkholes that make up the cenote.
+It is a popular dive site due to its crystal-clear water and abundant marine life.
+Dos Ojos means “two eyes” in Spanish, referring to the two sinkholes that comprise the cenote.

 2. Gran Cenote